piochelepiotr/LedWallSlab/README.md

 ### What is this repository for? ###

 * This repository hosts the slab embeded code.
-* V0.9
+* V1.0

 ### How do I get set up? ###

 * How to install ?
 First install armbian on the RaspberryPi Zero.
-A image will soon be available on the repo.
 If you don't use the pre-configured image, you have to install SpiDev and give rights to the user to acces SPI port
 * Dependencies :
 Python
 SPIdev for Python
+Pillow
 * Deployment instructions
+Clone this repo in your home.
-In ~/ledwall/ type "git pull" to update code
+In ~/ledwallslab/ type "git pull" to update code

 ### Contribution guidelines ###

 Feel free to contribute !
-Have a look at the Boards to find which functionality to develop.
+Have a look at the Google doc to find which functionality to develop.
 Just make pull request.

 ### Who do I talk to? ###